By Valerie Red-Horse Mohl

 Several years after I decided to transition my career from an investment banker and asset manager into philanthropy, Anand Giridharadas released his book Winners Take All: The Elite Charade of Changing the World.
 In it, he questions the effectiveness of philanthropy, characterizing the “good works” of philanthropic organizations like the one I led at the time as small and insignificant points of light moving around in chaos without any strategic structure.
 He made the bold statement that we were in essence “putting band-aids on a patient that needs radical surgery.”

 Many of my former colleagues took offense to Anand’s view, but I saw the truth in his words.
 I am not as critical as he of the works of all Philanthropy – I feel many are very necessary – but to his point, the wealth gap was increasing, and the shift of capital was still not moving in the right direction.
 Anand’s insight led me to further research and reflection, which in part led me to my current role as Chief Financial Officer at East Bay Community Foundation.
-As EBCF’s CFO, I am able to leverage philanthropic dollars to influence the private sector and financial industry through our 100% mission-aligned portfolio investments.
+As EBCF’s CFO, I am able to leverage philanthropic dollars to influence the private sector and financial industry through our goal for 100% mission-aligned portfolio investments.
 We believe that our financial resources should be put to work to support community power and effective policy for people most harmed by systemic bias and racism.